Millie Deegan: Professional career

 Deegan joined a Chicago fastpitch softball team for the American Softball Association National Tournament in 1943.
 She was soon signed by the league to play for the Rockford Peaches.
 She played for the Peaches until midway through the 1947 season, when she was traded to the Kenosha Comets, beginning a four-year stretch in which she played for six teams.
-In 1948 Deegan was with the Comets and Springfield Sallies, from 1949 through part of the 1951 season she played with the Fort Wayne Daisies.
+In 1948 Deegan was with the Comets and Springfield Sallies, and from 1949 through part of the 1951 season she played with the Fort Wayne Daisies.
 She finished the season with the Peoria Redwings before ending her career in 1952, returning to the Rockford franchise.
 Her managers and coaches included former big-leaguers Max Carey, Jimmie Foxx, Bill Wambsganss and Marty McManus.
 Deegan also worked as the league's official photographer.

 As a pitcher, she gave up the winning run to the Racine Belles in the final game of the 1946 Shaughnessy series but had a lifetime earned run average of 2.36.
 Her career batting average was .260.

 In 1944, the Brooklyn Dodgers brought Deegan and two other women players to the team's spring training camp at Bear Mountain, New York.
 She was given permission to travel with the team from manager Leo Durocher but was not allowed to step on the field.
 However, after retrieving a foul ball during an exhibition game, one of the coaches gave her a fungo bat and let her bat infield practice.
 Durocher was quoted as saying that "...if we run out of men, Millie will be the first on the team...if she were a man, she no doubt would have been a Dodger."